sybrew/the-seo-framework/readme.txt

 *Fred Brooks' law: "What one developer can do in one month, two developers can do in two months."*

 TODO: RTL stylesheet update.
-TODO: Follow progression of https://github.com/Automattic/jetpack/pull/9912, and see if we might need to implement it ourselves.
-	Track/adjust readme changes: --JETPACK
 TODO: Regression: Title compatibility test --UltimateMember has been fixed thus far.
 TODO: Regression: Emptying the home page title tagline when one was set will show its inputted value as a placeholder.
 PHP issue, not JS.